danielwestendorf/get_schwifty/README.md

 GetSchwifty is all about quick responses by utilizing background jobs to do the rendering for your and delivering it to the client with ActionCable.

+## Caveats

+- There is no gurantee that the content will load.
+If your background job queue get's backed up, you'll be not showing content anytime soon.
+- Don't cache the view's which use the `get_schwifty` helper.
+You're fine to cache the content within the rendered partial, however.
+I may remove this limitation with a configuration option.

 ## Extracted from HireLoop

 get_schwifty was extracted from [HireLoop.io](https://www.hireloop.io), a platform for a more human hiring experience.